Results matter, especially after an arrest. See how our past successes have helped our former clients.

 When the unexpected occurs, we are here 24/7 to listen to your side of the story and act on your behalf.

 Defacing property, also called vandalism, involves damaging real property or personal property in some way.
-This includes graffiti and may be committed on another’s property (another person’s house or car) or on public property (such as a street sign).
+This includes graffiti and may be committed to another’s property (another person’s house or car) or public property (such as a street sign).